-In utero and F1 Cohorts
+In utero and F_1 Cohorts

 - In utero cohort study: Those exposed in utero comprise a small but important cohort for the effects of radiation exposure.
 These data are unique, as there is no other extant study of radiation risk in mid-to-late life after in utero exposure.
-Their individual doses were updated to DS02R1. - F_1 cohort study: Long-term studies of the F_1 cohort provide a framework for studying germline effects of radiation exposure and contributed important unique data as the largest study with such data.
+Risk analyses are underway using updated individual doses of DS02R1. - F_1 cohort study: Long-term studies of the F_1 cohort provide a framework for studying germline effects of radiation exposure and contributed important unique data as the largest study with such data.
 After a major paper of mortality risk assessment was published in 2015, routine collection of case information is continuing.
 Their individual doses are being updated to DS02R1.